armbian/documentation/docs/User-Guide_Getting-Started.md

 By default your main network adapter's IP is assigned by your router DHCP server.

+Edit /etc/network/interfaces and change from:

 	iface eth0 inet dhcp

-change to - for example:
+to - for example:

 	iface eth0 inet static
 	 	address 192.168.1.100